CAMeL-Lab/Arabic_ALA-LC_Romanization/README.md

 ## Running Arabic ALA-LC Romanization models

-By default, predictions are run on the dev set, but you can replace the `dev` argument with `test` or a path to any tsv file containing an input column labelled `ar`.
+This section describes how to run the various prediction models we report on in [publication](# publication) By default, predictions are run on the dev set, but you can replace the `dev` argument with `test` or a path to any tsv file containing an input column labelled `ar`.

 ### 1. Rules Simple